yanndupis/smartcab/README.md

 ## Project: Train a Smartcab How to Drive

 ### Project Overview
-In this project you will apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
+In this project we will apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.

 ### Install